robb-j/drax-metrics/README.md

 # drax-metrics

-A minimalistic metrics micro-service container to collect anonymous events on a website, It's made up of an API to collect the metrics and a simple UI to view them.
+A minimalistic metrics micro-service app to collect anonymous events on a website.
+It's made up of an API to collect the metrics, a simple UI to view them and a JSON schema to validate events.
 Things like CORS and authentication should be done at a higher-level than this container, like a Kubernetes Ingress.

 ![A screenshot of the DRAX UI showing filtering events](./assets/screenshot.webp)